'Dear Doctor' Letters Use Peer Pressure, Government Warning To Stop Overprescribing

 The letters (attached to this document) had two elements: First there was a peer comparison aspect.
 The doctors who got the letters were told that they wrote a lot more prescriptions for Seroquel than the average for their state — in some cases as many as 8 times more.

 The Centers for Medicare and Medicaid Services which regulates Medicare, was a partner in the study and sent the letters.
-So the in addition to peer pressure, they contained a government warning: "You have been flagged as a markedly unusual prescriber, subject to review by the Center for Program Integrity."
+So, in addition to peer pressure, the notes contained a government warning: "You have been flagged as a markedly unusual prescriber, subject to review by the Center for Program Integrity."

 Researchers then tracked the physicians' prescribing habits for two years.